epfl-scitas/xdp/README.md

 + keys for declaring the PEs (more than one are allowed)
 + keys to declare the package lists (more than one are allowed)

+The structure of the stack file with the three root keys is illustrated below:

 ```yaml
 core:
   ...